Intel’s wave of high-performance chips pushes it to bigger Q1 earnings

 For the period ending March 31, analysts had expected Intel to report non-GAAP earnings of 89 cents a share on revenues of $16.03 billion.

-The results come after the big chip maker announced its exit from the 5G smartphone modems.
+The results come after the big chip maker announced its exit from 5G smartphone modems.
 Apple and Qualcomm resolved their legal differences, and that prompted Intel’s exit, as Apple was Intel’s major 5G potential customer.

-But Intel continues to focus on the “data-centric” strategy, with chips for PCs and data center processing as demand grows from everything like Internet of Things devices to self-driving cars.
+But Intel continues to focus on the “data-centric” strategy, with chips for PCs and datacenter processing as demand grows for everything from internet of things devices to self-driving cars.

 Intel is the sole supplier of iPhones’ modem chips, but the 5G transition was difficult and Qualcomm is ahead of the competition.

-Overall, revenue was flat compared to a year ago, with “data-centric” revenue down 5 percent and PC revenue up 4 percent.
+Overall, revenue was flat compared to a year ago, with “data-centric” revenue down 5% and PC revenue up 4%.

-Intel said it is expecting second-quarter revenue of $15.6 billion; second-quarter GAAP earnings per share (EPS) of 83 cents and non-GAAP EPS of 89 cents.
-Intel is also expecting full-year revenue of $69.0 billion, full-year GAAP EPS of $4.14, and non-GAAP EPS of $4.35.
+Intel said it is expecting second-quarter revenue of $15.6 billion, GAAP earnings per share (EPS) of 83 cents, and non-GAAP EPS of 89 cents.
+Intel is also expecting full-year revenue of $69.0 billion, GAAP EPS of $4.14, and non-GAAP EPS of $4.35.
 That is down from January guidance.

 “Results for the first quarter were slightly higher than our January expectations.
-We shipped a strong mix of highperformance products and continued spending discipline while ramping 10nm and managing a challenging NAND pricing environment.
+We shipped a strong mix of high performance products and continued spending discipline while ramping 10nm and managing a challenging NAND pricing environment.
 Looking ahead, we’re taking a more cautious view of the year, although we expect market conditions to improve in the second half,” said Bob Swan, Intel CEO, in a statement.
 “Our team is focused on expanding our market opportunity, accelerating our innovation and improving execution while evolving our culture.
 We aim to capitalize on key technology inflections that set us up to play a larger role in our customers’ success, while improving returns for our owners.”

 In the first quarter, the company generated approximately $5.0 billion in cash from operations, paid dividends of $1.4 billion, and used $2.5 billion to repurchase 49 million shares of stock.

-The PC group generated $8.6 billion in revenue, up 4 percent.
-Data Center Group sales were $4.9 billion, down 6 percent.
-The Internet of Things group was $910 million, up 8 percent.
-Mobileye revenues of $209 million were up 38 percent. $486 million of revenues came from the memory group, down 2 percent.
-And personal systems group were $486 million, down 2 percent.
+The PC group generated $8.6 billion in revenue, up 4%.
+Data Center Group sales were $4.9 billion, down 6%.
+The Internet of Things group was $910 million, up 8%.
+Mobileye revenues of $209 million were up 38%.
+The memory group brought $486 million of revenues, down 2%.
+And personal systems group took in $486 million, down 2%.

-The PC-centric business (CCG) was up 4 percent in the first quarter due to a strong mix of Intel’s higher

-performance products and strength in gaming, large commercial and modem.
+The PC-centric business (CCG) was up 4% in the first quarter due to a strong mix of Intel’s higher performance products and strength in gaming, large commercial, and modem.
 Intel’s first high-volume 10-nanometer processor, code-named Ice Lake, remains on track to be in volume systems on retail shelves for the 2019 holiday selling season.

-Collectively, Intel’s data-centric businesses declined 5 percent in the first quarter.
-In the Data Center Group (DCG), the cloud segment grew 5 percent while the communications service provider segment declined 4 percent and enterprise and government revenue declined 21 percent.
+Collectively, Intel’s data-centric businesses declined 5% in the first quarter.
+In the Data Center Group (DCG), the cloud segment grew 5%, while the communications service provider segment declined 4% and enterprise and government revenue declined 21%.